CrunchyData/postgres-operator/docs/content/installation/other/ansible/installing-metrics.md

 ## Prerequisites

-The following assumes the proper [prerequisites are satisfied](/installation/install-with-ansible/prerequisites/) we can now install the PostgreSQL Operator.
+The following assumes the proper [prerequisites are satisfied][ansible-prerequisites] we can now install the PostgreSQL Operator.

 At a minimum, the following inventory variables should be configured to install the